cesanta/mongoose/examples/mip-pcap/README.md

 $ sudo ifconfig feth1 up
 ```

-Now we have two Ethernet interfaces, `feth0` and `feth1`, interlinked and active.
+Now we have two Ethernet interfaces, `feth0` and `feth1`, interlinked and
-On your Mac, go to "System Preferences" / Sharing, enable "Internet Sharing"
+active.
+On your Mac, go to "System Preferences" / Sharing, enable "Internet
-and choose "Thunderbolt bridge".
-This enables DHCP on the `bridge0` interface.
+Sharing" and choose "Thunderbolt bridge".
+This enables DHCP on the `bridge0`
-On my system it gets `192.168.2.1` IP address, and serves `192.168.2/24` net.
-which is bridge for all Thunderbolt devices, and adds necessary routes to the
+interface, which is bridge for all Thunderbolt devices, and adds necessary
+routes to the WiFi interface.
+On my system it gets `192.168.2.1` IP address,
-WiFi interface.
-We should add one of our fake interfaces to this bridge:
+and serves `192.168.2/24` net.
+We should add one of our fake interfaces to
+this bridge:

 ```sh
 $ sudo ifconfig bridge0 addm feth1